calebmsword/cpp-notes/value category.md

 <details>
 <summary>Note</summary>
 <br>
-There also exists the umbrella term <b>glvalue</b>, short for "general lvalue", which categories all expressions with identity. xvalues and lvalues are specific types of glvalues.
+The also exists the umbrella term <b>glvalue</b>, short for "general lvalue".
+All expressions with identity are said to be glvalues. xvalues and lvalues are specific types of glvalues.
 An xvalue is both a glvalue and an rvalue.

 This term is not useful for everyday C++ programming but it appears frequently in the C++ standard.
 <br>